Community Resources & Support

 Behavior Management/Social Skills Workshops.
 Free 5-part series in English, Spanish, and Vietnamese, 5th session addresses toilet training.

 Provides parenting education to the community.
 Two differing curricula focuses on strengthening families by educating parents, adolescents, and children in a 12-week course.
-The program is offered at community sites throughout Orange County, in English and Spanish and provides child care.
+The program is offered at community sites throughout Orange County, in English, Spanish, and Vietnamese and provides child care.
 Parent Project focuses on challenging teenagers.
 Strengthening Families focuses on children aged 7-17.

 (714) 480-4678